jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 So what if after you created the parent command, based on the definition, you set input and then, before executing, the sub-commands are all created, and their input set, but not their sub-commands.
 Only when you are about to *execute* a sub-command, its own sub-commands are created.
 But before that the parameters had already been assigned…

 But crap.
 That works for reference parameters, but not for value parameters.
-You have to set value input right before you execute.
+You might set value input right before you execute.

 Create the parent command, based on the definition
 Set input of parent command